-Socialising is a huge part of student life and culture and personal safety is paramount.
-If you are in a situation where you will be travelling on your own at night, make sure you check in with someone whenever you arrive at your destination.
-If possible, try to avoid travelling on your own especially in areas that you are not familiar with.
+Socialising is a huge part of student life and culture and personal safety should be given proper consideration.
+If you are in a situation where you will be travelling on your own at night, make sure you check in with someone whenever you arrive at your destination and let someone know where you will be travelling.
+If possible, try to avoid travelling on your own, especially in areas that you are not familiar with.
 Keep valuables out of sight as you don’t want to attract any unwanted attention.
 It is also sensible to avoid wearing headphones when walking alone as this can limit your ability to hear what is going on around you.
 Think ahead!
 If you are getting a taxi, it is still sensible to do this with a friend.

 It is also important to keep home security in mind.
 The following tips can help keep you and your belongings safe:

 - Make sure you lock your bedroom door when you go out.
 If you do not lock up, you may struggle to claim on your insurance should anything go wrong.

 - With the above point in mind, look into getting home insurance if you don’t already have this.
 Landlords sometimes have this already, but you should check this to confirm.